Why choose me?

 “An amazing job (far exceeding my expectations)!” - DQ, novel, SF; developmental edit.

 Some of my clients have been published after working with me, some have won awards for their writing, and others have found success self-publishing.
-I've also had traditionally-published clients turn to me because they were unhappy with their publishers’ own editing, and come away delighted with the results.
+I've also had traditionally-published clients turn to me for proofing, early reading, or copyediting because they were unhappy with their publishers’ own editing, and come away delighted with the results.
+I’ve also worked with publishers themselves as a freelancer.

 “You’ve taken a rough jumble and ironed out the kinks, making it far more professional than it would have ever been on its own.” - SR, novel, fantasy; developmental edit.